 - Juju GUI: we’ve planned work for the next cycle, sketched scenarios based on the new personas, and launched the new inspector on the left

 - Fenchurch: we’ve finished version 1 of our new asset server, and we’ve started work on the new Ubuntu partners site

 - Ubuntu Insights: we’ve published the latest iteration of Ubuntu Insights, now with a dedicated press area

 - Chinese website: we’ve released the Chinese version of ubuntu.com

 And we’re currently working on:

-- Fenchurch: we’re working on getting the Juju charms in production for the new legal site, finishing up the asset server and planning the development of our new partners website
+- Fenchurch: we’re now working on Juju charms for the Chinese site asset server and Ubuntu partners website

-- Partners: we’re currently building the new partners website
+- Partners: we’re finishing the build of the new Ubuntu partners site

-If you’d like to join the web team, we are currently looking for experienced user experience and web designers to join the team!
+If you’d like to join the web team, we are currently looking for a web designer and a front end developer to join the team!